-- Write down new strategies in your recovery plan.
+- Write down new strategies in the recovery plan.

 - Keep on keeping on.
 Stay with it.
 Don’t give up.

 Presently, alcohol use and misuse is widespread and even encouraged in American culture.
 However, recovery is possible.
-This is despite the many who find themselves struggling with an alcohol addiction.
-Recovery has the most opportunities for success when you focus on overall health and you treat alcoholism as a chronic condition.
+This is despite the many who find themselves struggling with alcohol addiction.
+Recovery has the most opportunities for success when one focuses on overall health and treat alcoholism as a chronic condition.
 For many people, relapse is a natural part of recovery.

 In summary, some things can ease difficulties associated with a relapse.
 They are proactive planning and nonjudgmental assessment, which can increase the likelihood of recovery success.

-If the relapse does occur, do not despair; this only means that your relapse prevention plan needs some changes, and you can learn from your mistakes.
-Pay attention to warning signs of possible relapse, and ask for help when you are feeling the compulsion to pick up a drink.
+If the relapse does occur, do not despair; this only means that the relapse prevention plan needs some changes, and a recovering person can learn from their mistakes.
+Pay attention to warning signs of possible relapse, and ask for help when there is a feeling of a need to pick up a drink.
 Relapse doesn’t mean failure; it just means there is more to learn on the road to recovery.

 - Melemis SM.
 Relapse Prevention and the Five Rules of Recovery.
 Yale J Biol Med.
 2015.
 325-32. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4553654/